Taylor Swift and Joe Alwyn Enjoy Cute Coffee Date While Out in London - E! Online

 "I mean, the truth is, if the answer was yes, I wouldn't say," he said in an April interview with WSJ.
 Magazine, "and if the answer was no, I wouldn't say."

 Now, response to the rumors shouldn't come as too much of a shock.
 After all, the couple, who began dating in 2016, have led a notoriously private romance thus far.
-In that same interview, Joe explained why he wishes to keep his private life low-key—including his high-profile relationship—out of the spotlight.
+In that same interview, Joe explained why he wishes to keep his private life—including his high-profile relationship—out of the spotlight.

 "We live in a culture that people expect so much to be given," he shared.
 "So that if you're not posting all the time about what you're doing, how you're spending a day or how you made a breakfast, does that make you a recluse?"